jphaugla/AZURE-Terraform-CRDB-Module/README.md

     * scrolling to the bottom of the UI window
     * Click save and test
 * [import grafana dashboards](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/)
+  * From the same grafana interface at [grafana ui](localhost:3000), Click on *Dashboards* using the above instructions
-  * CockroachDB and cdc-sink/terminator grafana dashboards are available within [grafana dashboards folder](scripts/grafana_dashboards)
+  * CockroachDB and replicator/terminator grafana dashboards are available within [grafana dashboards folder](scripts/grafana_dashboards)
     * These could be stale.
-Refresh this folder using the [importGrafanaDashboards.sh](scripts/getGrafanaDashboards.sh)
+Refresh this folder using the [getGrafanaDashboards.sh](scripts/getGrafanaDashboards.sh)
     * import all the dashboards.
-One of them is for cdc-sink/terminator and the rest are cockroachDB dashboards
+One of them is for replicator and the rest are cockroachDB dashboards
-    * *NOTE:* [cdc-sink.json](scripts/grafana_dashboards/cdc-sink.json) is only needed if doing cdc-sink/terminator
+    * *NOTE:* [replicator.json](scripts/grafana_dashboards/replicator.json) is only needed if doing replicator

 ### clean up and remove everything that was created

 ```
 terraform destroy
 ```
-## Deploy to 2 regions with cdc-sink
+## Deploy to 2 regions with replicator

 ### Run Terraform
 *  terraform apply in each region directory-reference the steps [noted above](#run-this-terraform-script)